-The West Liberty Department of Campus Police is dedicated to provide excellence in service to the campus community.
+The West Liberty University Campus Police Department is dedicated to provide excellence in service to the campus community.
 We shall strive to insure a safe, secure and pleasant atmosphere, conducive to a positive social and educational process, in the law enforcement efforts to protect the college community.

-Campus law enforcement is primarily the responsibility of Campus Police, which provides 24-hour-a-day patrol to the grounds, parking lots, residence halls, academic buildings and the faculty housing area.
+Campus law enforcement and safety is primarily the responsibility of Campus Police, which provides 24-hour-a-day patrol to the grounds, parking lots, residence halls, academic buildings and the faculty housing area.

 Campus Police Department Employs . . .